geogardenclub/geogardenclub.github.io/docs/user-guide/privacy.md

 If you have questions or comments about your privacy rights, you may email us at info@geogardenclub.com.

-## 9. CONTROLS FOR DO-NOT-TRACK FEATURES
+## 9. Controls for do-not-track features

 Most web browsers and some mobile operating systems and mobile applications include a Do-Not-Track ("DNT") feature or setting you can activate to signal your privacy preference not to have data about your online browsing activities monitored and collected.
 At this stage, no uniform technology standard for recognizing and implementing DNT signals has been finalized.
 As such, we do not currently respond to DNT browser signals or any other mechanism that automatically communicates your choice not to be tracked online.
 If a standard for online tracking is adopted that we must follow in the future, we will inform you about that practice in a revised version of this privacy notice.

 California law requires us to let you know how we respond to web browser DNT signals.
 Because there currently is not an industry or legal standard for recognizing or honoring DNT signals, we do not respond to them at this time.

-## 10. DO UNITED STATES RESIDENTS HAVE SPECIFIC PRIVACY RIGHTS?
+## 10. Do United States residents have specific privacy rights?

 In Short: If you are a resident of California, Colorado, Connecticut, Delaware, Florida, Indiana, Iowa, Kentucky, Montana, New Hampshire, New Jersey, Oregon, Tennessee, Texas, Utah, or Virginia, you may have the right to request access to and receive details about the personal information we maintain about you and how we have processed it, correct inaccuracies, get a copy of, or delete your personal information.
 You may also have the right to withdraw your consent to our processing of your personal information.
 These rights may be limited in some circumstances by applicable law.
 More information is provided below.